 Overall, throughout the life of the Toronto investments, monthly distributions were made in the amounts of between 4-6% of invested equity on an annualized basis, and sales of these apartments realized average gains of 43% annualized.
 Virtually all of the buildings were sold within 4 years of their purchase.

 A CHANGE OF FOCUS: In 2012, Brass shifted its focus to the US, where we saw an opportunity for stronger returns and as a way to capitalize on our then strong Canadian dollar, which reached parity with the US dollar.
 The US population growth, job growth, and the overall economy was clearly stronger.

 Brass Enterprises has continued pursuing investments where capitalization of market trends can be realized.
 Brass developed a portfolio of apartments in South Florida, an area at the cross-section of the South American gateway and home to a large population of workers employed in the hospitality industry.
-The Brass team then began developing a portfolio in Austin, Texas, home to a growing technology center bought properties that were located minutes away from the Dell world headquarters and the Apple campus.
-Since Austin we have been buying in high job growth population growth cities: South Florida - Fort Lauderdale and West Palm Beach - Austin, TX.; Denver, CO; Phoenix, AZ; and St Louis, MO.
+Brass then began developing a portfolio in Austin, Texas, home to a growing technology center bought properties that were located minutes away from the Dell world headquarters and the Apple campus.
+Since Austin we have been buying in high job growth population growth cities: South Florida - West Palm Beach - Austin, TX.; Denver, CO; Phoenix, AZ; and St Louis, MO.